rgomez-ucb/psmisinforddt/README.md

 │  ├─98_presentation_code
 │  └─99_Practice
 └─src
-    ├─reddit_data
-    └─__pycache__
 ```
 **Directory Details**
 - **data/**
 Stores all pre-processed data used for analysis, as well as the final results, including statistical outputs and visualizations (e.g., coefficient plots).
+- **notebooks/**
+Contains the Jupyter Notebook files used specifically for model comparison and the creation of presentation materials.
 - **scripts/**
 Contains Python code files necessary to execute each stage of the analysis, such as data cleaning, model training, and evaluation.
-- **notebooks/**
-Contains the Jupyter Notebook files used specifically for model comparison and the creation of presentation materials.